PanchumarthiAbhinav/recepie-app-api/README.md

 # Installation

-To install RECIPE APP API locally, please follow the steps below:
+## To install RECIPE APP API locally, please follow the steps below:

+- First, ensure you have the following installed on your machine
+    - Python
+    - Docker Desktop
+    - Git
-  - Clone repo to your machine
+- Clone repo to your machine `git clone <repository URL>`
+- cd into the project directory
+- Open the project in your desired IDE(e.g., Pycharm or VS code)
+- Run the following commands
+    - `pip install -r requirements.txt` to install the project dependencies
+    - `docker-compose build` to build the projects docker image from the docker file
+    - `docker-compose up` to run the projects docker containers
+- Then go the project URL `http://127.0.0.1:8000/api/schema/swagger/` to view the API endpoints

 # What I have learned